 To drop-off household wastes such as chemicals, paint, TVs ($20 per TV fee beginning Feb 2, 2021), electronics, Freon containing materials, tires, etc., please register your visit in advance.
-This enables us to still collect township data, predict drop-off volumes, staff our facility accordingly and support justification for our program.
-For more information on what we do and do not accept please visit the "Materials Accepted" part of our website under the HHW Drop-Off Center tab.
+This enables us to still collect township data, predict drop-off volumes, staff our facility accordingly, and provide justification for our program to county leadership.

 Latex paint is not a hazardous waste.
 Once hardened or empty, residents are encouraged to remove the lid and place items in their curbside trash container for disposal.
 Oil or solvent based paints are a hazardous waste and may be turned into the HHW Drop Off Center for proper disposal.
 For an easy video tutorial click this link.

 If you have oil-based paints or stains, than those do need to be properly disposed of at the Hamilton County HHW Drop-off Center.
 If you are a business work directly with a waste vendor such as American Industrial Services or Heritage Environmental for proper disposal.